 Assists in formalizing previously developed algebraic concepts and demonstrates further concepts and techniques necessary for subsequent study in mathematics.
 Topics include algebraic operations, exponents, radicals, logarithms, solution of linear and quadratic equations, systems of equations, determinants, complex numbers, inverse functions, graphing, and other topics of advanced algebra.
-(48/0) Prerequisite: A minimum grade of C- in MAT:102 or qualifying placement scores identities, analytic trigonometry, systems of equations, and matrices.
-(64/0) Prerequisite: A minimum grade of C- in MAT:102 or qualifying placement scores
+(48/0) Prerequisite: A minimum grade of C- in MAT:102 or MAT:747 or qualifying placement score